bongnv/bongnv.com/posts/2020-12-29-buying-cardano-singapore.md

 title: Buying ADA(Cardano) in Singapore
 date: 2020-12-29
 tags: ["cardano", "ada", "cryptocurrency"]
 excerpt: In order to take the first step into the Cardano world, you will need to buy some ADA.
-Unfortunately, buying ADA in Singapore is not as straight forward as can be.
-In this post, I explain one of the easiest/cheapest methods of buying ADA in Singapore.
+Unfortunately, buying ADA in Singapore is not as straightforward as it can be.
+In this post, I brief one of the easiest/cheapest methods of buying ADA in Singapore.
 published: true
 ---